OneKeePass/desktop/README.md

 You can start using OneKeePass on your Windows, macOS, or Linux computer using the latest pre-compiled binaries from the **[downloads page](https://github.com/OneKeePass/desktop/releases)**

+### Windows Portable version

+A portable zip (`OneKeePass_<version>_Windows_x64_Portable.zip`) is available on the downloads page.
+Unzip it to any writable location - for example a USB drive - and run `OneKeePass.exe`; no installation is needed.
+All application data (preferences, logs, backups, word lists) is kept in the `onekeepass-data` folder next to the exe, so nothing is left behind on the computer you use it on.
+It requires the Microsoft Edge WebView2 Evergreen Runtime, which is preinstalled on current Windows 10 and 11 systems.
+See the `README.txt` inside the zip for details

 The macOS app can also be downloaded from the Mac App Store:

 <a href="https://apps.apple.com/us/app/onekeepass-password-manager/id6764709055">